makspaderin/vue-workshop/README.md

 ### How come some things behave differently on the `npm run dev` development server and when the theme is actually deployed?

-This answer ties in with the previous question: *How do I edit the responses given by the Cloubi APIs in the Node.js development server?*.
+This answer ties in with the [previous question](#how-to-edit-dev-apis).
 Because the Node.js server, that is run with the `npm run dev`-command only uses a dummy API, it can sometimes behave drastically differently from the actual Cloubi APis.
 It is heavily encouraged that the theme is deployed for API integration and testing.

 ### The navigation menu is not like the other components in the theme frame.
 Why?